Anaphylaxis & Food Allergy

 - Plano ISD has developed an Allergy Action Plan (English / Spanish) that has the components of the legal requirements included within it.
 Please contact your school nurse before enrollment or at the start of the new school year to obtain all the proper paper work needed to help ensure the safety of your student with a severe allergy.

-All campuses have an emergency supply of epinephrine and diphenhydramine HCL (Benadryl) that school personnel may administer in the event of an unexpected, undiagnosed anaphylactic reaction.
-The District has specific procedures regarding the maintenance, administration, and disposal of epinephrine autoinjectors.
-The District works to provide sterile autoinjectors that are maintained in unlocked cabinets, checked periodically, and disposed of properly after use.
-Staff is appropriately trained as to the right circumstances in which to administer an epinephrine autojector, and Benadryl in the event of an anaphylactic reaction.
+All campuses have an emergency supply of epinephrine and diphenhydramine HCL (Benadryl) that school nurses may administer in the event of an unexpected, undiagnosed anaphylactic reaction.
+The District has specific procedures regarding the maintenance, administration, and disposal of epinephrine.
+The District works to provide epinephrine that is maintained in unlocked cabinets, checked periodically, and disposed of properly after use.
+Staff is appropriately trained as to the right circumstances in which to administer epinephrine and Benadryl in the event of an anaphylactic reaction.
 To view more information regarding the District’s procedures, please see the Food Allergy Management Plan.

 Parents of children with known anaphylaxis are expected to provide an individual supply of emergency medication to the campus nurse.